 Cons

-• Harder to Move – There are also some factors to consider before determining if a pneumatic wheel is right for your application, such as the amount of push force required to get them moving.
+• Harder to Move – There are factors to consider before determining if a pneumatic wheel is right for your application, such as the amount of push force required to get them moving.
 Due to the large footprint and deflection of the air-filled tire, the initial push force is higher.
-This large footprint also makes the wheels harder to swivel, and often the caster will require a longer swivel lead.
+This large footprint makes the wheels harder to swivel, and the industrial caster often requires a longer swivel lead.

 • Air pressure must be monitored – Another drawback to pneumatic wheels is the increased maintenance of having to monitor air pressure.
 These types of wheels are easy to puncture, which results in flats.
-Filling the wheels with polyurethane foam reduces the puncturing, and turns it into a semi-pneumatic wheel.
-Because they don’t require air, they won’t go flat, but this does reduce some of the wheel’s cushioning effects.
+Filling the wheels with polyurethane foam reduces the puncturing and turns it into a semi-pneumatic wheel.
+They won’t go flat because they don’t require air, but this reduces some of the wheel’s cushioning effects.

 Pneumatic vs. Cushion Tread